selwynpolit/d9book/book/hooks.md

 }
 ```

 In your node\'s Twig template <code v-pre>{{ custom_variable }}</code> will display the new variable.
+This example also adds a `#suffix` to the `field_image` which renders that string after the `field_image` is rendered.
+Fields such as `field_image` will be automatically rendered by the node template unless you've modified the template.

 Usually the `$variables['content'] ` contains the render array for all the fields in the node.
 In the Twig template this appears as <code v-pre>{{ content }}</code>.

-Fields such as `field_image` will be automatically rendered by the node template unless you've modified the template.

-Here is an example of a node template from the Olivero theme: `drupal/web/core/themes/olivero/templates/content/node.html.twig`:
+Here is a node template from the Olivero theme: `web/core/themes/olivero/templates/content/node.html.twig`:

 ```twig
 {% set layout = layout ? 'layout--' ~ layout|clean_class %}